steaks/exceptions.js/README.md

 ###### report

 Report the exception (without throwing it).
-Reporting an exception involves making a post request with a serialized exception object if the post option is enabled and/or executing a callback if the callback option is enabled.
-The post request uses the url returned from exception.handler.reportUrl() and headers returned from exception.handler.postHeaders().
-It will not make a post request if no url is specified.
-The callback will execute the function returned from exceptions.handlers.callback and will not execute the callback if no function is specified.
+Reporting an exception involves making a post request with a serialized exception object if the post request option is enabled, posting to the exception.js platform, and/or executing a custom report function if the report callback option is enabled.

 ###### toSerializableObject